Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

-The scaling property with the choice of $\lambda$ is also satisfied by $C$, and this is easy to check.
-Indeed, Tao also makes this observation.
-Thus, it remains to show that $C^1_v(u)=\mathbb{P}C(u,v)$ is a pseudodifferential operator in some class $S^m_{1,1}$ and the bilinear operator bound.
-We begin by showing the latter, but first we need an elementary lemma.
+The scaling property, with the choice of scaling parameter $\lambda$, is clearly satisfied by $C$.
+Tao also makes this observation.
+Thus, it remains to show that $C^1_v(u)=\mathbb{P}C(u,v)$ is a pseudodifferential operator in some class $OPS^m_{1,1}$ and to show the bilinear operator bound.
+First we need to prove an auxiliary lemma.